 Inclusion and respect of trans women

 It is our position that trans and non-binary rights are integral to, and contribute to, feminism.
-Scotland’s violence against women services provide trans inclusive services and trans inclusion plans have been in place for the last six years.
+Scotland’s violence against women services provide trans inclusive services and trans inclusion plans have been in place since 2012.

 This inclusive approach has not given rise to any concern or challenges.
 Rather, trans women have added to our movements through their support, voluntary work and as staff members.
 You can find out more about our stance on our blog.

-Violence against women, homophobia and transphobia are all rooted in misogyny, we are committed to working with partner LGBT organisations to end this inequality, discrimination and violence.
+Violence against women, homophobia and transphobia are all rooted in misogyny.
+We are committed to working with partner LGBTQI+ organisations to end this inequality, discrimination and violence.

-A society that wants to end violence against women and promote equality must provide access to safe, legal and free abortion on request.
+Any society that wants to end violence against women and promote gender equality must provide access to safe, legal and free abortion on request.